 - Conduct Competitive Analysis

 *Reference Solutions’ geo authentication feature allows patrons located within the state to access Reference Solutions without having to use a library card.
 To do so, you need to agree to the Reference Solutions ‘Terms and Conditions’ and share your location when prompted by their browser.
 If your location is within New Jersey your browser will be directed to the Reference Solutions homepage.
 If you prefer to block your location or are outside of New Jersey, you will be prompted to enter a library card to use this service.

 Updated daily, Regional Business News provides comprehensive full text articles for nearly 100 U.S. and Canadian business publications (including titles from Crain Communications).

 A collection of how-to guides, videos, and reference materials to help both new and experienced small business owners achieve a successful future.

-Available only inside the Library, Ancestry.com® is the world's largest online family history resource.
-Home to billions of historical records, millions of family trees, and much more, Ancestry.com provides access a vast collection of U.S. and international documents online.
+Ancestry.com® is the world's largest online family history resource.
+Home to billions of historical records, and much more, Ancestry.com provides access a vast collection of U.S. and international documents online.
 Resources includes narratives, oral histories, indexes and abstracts to other resources.
 Search over 30,000 Ancestry.com record collections and 11 billion records with a click of a button.
 Record collections span the 1500s–2000s.

 FamilySearch.org is one of the most popular genealogical resources in the world.
 The site is sponsored by The Church of Jesus Christ of Latter-day Saints and is free and available to the public.
 Visitors to FamilySearch.org can search over two billion digital images and indexes of records from all over the world.
 These records include government and church records for births, marriages, and deaths; censuses; probate records, land records, draft cards; and so forth.
 Millions of new records are published on a weekly basis.